|

 to the transfer problem by selecting a compact drywall knife in

 trowel.
-Initially I chose it just to mix up the mortar in a pail – its
+Initially I chose it just to mix up mortar in the pail – its

 continuing